marocena26/random-colour-generator/README.md

 > **NOTE:** Direct link to the project by clicking on the following **[link](https://marocena26.github.io/random-colour-generator/)**.

+## 👾 Description

+**Welcome to Random colour generator!**

+In this repository we present you a **simple, intuitive website adapted to any kind of device** (mobile, tablet and PC) so you can take a look at it at any time. **Designed and developed with HTML, CSS and JS**, with each click the background will change to a completely random colour.

+### How to play

+- Just click to generate a random background 😉.

+⚠️ **Caution**: it is advisable not to hit it too quickly so that the colour changes do not damage the eyes.

 ## 📝 Requirements

 The exercise consists on developing a web-site using the following **elements**: